devfrankkim/code_treasure/HTMLCSS/CSS/displayflex.md

-# what is display:flex ?
+# What is flexbox?
 I don't talk to the children any more.

 [flexbox reference](http://flexboxfroggy.com/#ko)
 [fix the height for html,body](https://www.kirupa.com/html5/make_body_take_up_full_browser_height.htm)